QuangNguyen4673/QuangNguyen4673/README.md

 - 🤔 I’m looking for help with ...
 Backend stuff
 - 📫 How to reach me: ... linkedin.com/in/quang-nguyễn-4a3098150
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
-I enjoy learning languages (not programming languages)
+I enjoy learning new languages (not programming languages)